Hutchison Asia Telecom: Indosat Ooredoo Hutchison

 In July 2005, Hutchison Telecom acquired a 60% equity stake in PT Hutchison 3 Indonesia ("H3I", formerly known as PT Hutchison CP Telecommunications ("Hutchison CP Telecom" or "HCPT"), PT Cyber Access Communication and PT Telindo Inti Nusa) from the Charoen Pokphand Group Indonesia.
 In 2006, H3I announced that it retained Siemens to design, build and operate state-of-the-art 2G and 3G nationwide wireless networks.
 H3I launched its commercial services on 29 March 2007 under the 3 brand.

-Indonesia is an extremely attractive wireless market with a sizable population and a relatively low mobile penetration rate.
-It is an excellent example of Hutchison Telecom's vision and strategy in achieving growth in emerging markets.
+Indonesia's wireless market consists of a sizable population and a relatively low mobile penetration rate.

 At the end of September 2009, H3I's customer base grew to approximately 7.3 million.

 In September 2021, it was announced that the latter company would be merged with Ooredoo's Indosat (who operates IM3 Ooredoo networks) to form Indosat Ooredoo Hutchison (IOH) and was closed the merger on 4 January 2022.